SySS-Research/Seth/README.md

 terminated.

 That's the reason why the above works if the victim provides incorrect credentials - we're able to see the (incorrect) password.
 However, if the password is correct, we'll observe a TLS internal error.

 A workaround that I came up with was to simply tamper with the NTLM response.
-I changed the Python script such that the NTLM authentication will always fail by changing the NTLM response.
+I changed the Python script so that the NTLM authentication will always fail by changing the NTLM response.
 Our victim won't notice, because as we just saw, we can downgrade the connection to TLS, after which the credentials will be retransmitted.